priyamvora99/cds0/README.md

 # Sentiment Analysis
-> Polytical Analysis using Tweeter API
+> Polytical Analysis using Twitter API

 ## About